AsPrisc/Priscilla/Research.md

 Apart from my research, I am collaborating with

 - Jessica Dawson.
 We are studying whether occluding the eyes with sunglasses affects the way we observe group conversation and whether ADHD-like traits affects this.

-- Jack Mitchell.
-We are investigating the bodily knowledge and perception within the general population and body builders.

 - MD.
 Lilia Albores-Gallo & MD Patricia Zabaleta. we are studying cognitive impairments in ADHD, ASD and ADHD +ASD.